-Figure 1 above shows the excess/(deficit) of income over cost since 1975.
-The excess of income over cost has created the current \$2.9 trillion in trust fund asset reserves.
-Starting in 2018, the OASDI trust fund is projected to begin a decline until exhaustion.
-The current Social Security Trustees Report projects the OASDI trust fund to be depleted in 2034 under the intermediate assumptions.
+Figure 1 above shows the excess/(deficit) of income over cost after 1975.
+The historical excess of income over cost has created the current \$2.9 trillion in trust fund asset reserves.
+Starting in 2020, the OASDI trust fund is projected to begin to decline.
+Using the intermediate assumptions, the current Trustees Report shows the decline is projected to continue until depletion in 2035.

-Long-Range Estimates, 2018-2092
+Long-Range Estimates, 2019-2093

 Long-range estimates are based on a 75-year projection that covers the future lifetimes of nearly all current participants (those paying payroll taxes and those already retired) along with future expected participants in the program.
-The estimates show that, beginning in 2034, trust fund asset reserves are projected to be depleted and the system is expected to revert to a fully pay-as-you-go (PAYGO) system.
-This date is the same as shown in last year's report.
-After reserves are depleted in 2034, Social Security income will be sufficient to pay 79 percent of scheduled benefits initially.
-This ratio decreases to 74 percent by 2092.
+Figure 2 shows that, beginning in 2035, trust fund asset reserves are projected to be depleted and the system is expected